 A little something about belly fat

-This is to give you context and reference on some of the things I will discuss in this article.
+This little info is to give context and reference on some of the things I will discuss in this article.

 Belly fat is the most dangerous.
 It is the most visible killer of all, yet not many people know about its potential risks.